Polyconseil/libcanardbc/README.md

 Only the DBC parser/lexer and associated library has been kept from the original project.

-The cantools project is licensed under GPLv3, this means you can't link the libraries of this project with a proprietary tool.
+The original cantools project is licensed under GPLv3, this means you can't link the libraries of this project with a proprietary tool.
 This choice has been made on purpose by Andreas Heitmann and so this fork inherits of the license.

 Installation